kvmet/kvmet/docs/sets/movies.md

     - Impressive use of hand-drawn animation composited over live-action video.
 The way that lighting is blended between the two is especially great.
 - The Midnight Sky
     - Good slow burn sci-fi drama.
 Has a good amount of dramatic moments and unexpected elements.
+- White Noise
+    - Pretty weird but still fun and enjoyable.
+Comedy horror.
+    - ??? quote "Spoiler"
+      People are trying to live their lives and not think about death.
+Everyone has a fear of death.
+The world is constantly reminding us of death in every way imaginable.

 ---